kengz/openai_lab/source/includes/_USAGE.md

 ### Lab Workflow

-The workflow to setup this experiment is as follow:
+The example workflow to setup this experiment is as follow:

 1. Add the new theorized component `Boltzmann` in `rl/policy/boltzmann.py`
-2. Specify `dqn` experiment spec in `experiment_spec.json` to include this new variable,  reuse the other existing RL components, and specify the param range.
+2. Specify `dqn` experiment spec in `classic_experiment_spec.json` to include this new variable,  reuse the other existing RL components, and specify the param range.
 3. Add this experiment to the lab queue in `config/production.json`
 4. Run `grunt -prod`
 5. Analyze the graphs and data (live-synced)